moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## meme
-Returns a url for requested meme with the given text (and thus displays it, if in Discord).
+Returns a url for requested meme with the given text (and thus displays it, if not in IRC).
 Use .meme list for a list.

 `.meme memename "text line 1" "text line 2"` `.meme list`